 Related: How To Import A Car To The United States?
 2024 Regulations

-What Is BAF In Ocean Freight?
+What Are BAF And GRI In Ocean Freight?

 BAF, or Bunker Adjustment Factor, is a surcharge applied to ocean freight shipments to account for fluctuations in fuel prices.
 As fuel costs represent a significant portion of operating expenses for shipping lines, BAF is used to offset the impact of rising or falling fuel prices on shipping rates.